"This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.”

 Bloom Taxonomy Chart

-Bloom taxonomy example of verbs/words listed in following chart:
+Bloom taxonomy example of verbs/words listed in the following chart:

 Blooms Taxonomy Questioning